What is cirrhosis and portal hypertension?

 How is cirrhosis and portal hypertension diagnosed?

 If you have cirrhosis, your doctor will likely check for portal hypertension.
-He or she will check your abdomen for extra fluid (ascites).
+They will check your abdomen for extra fluid (ascites).
 Your doctor will check for swelling or pressure in the blood vessels around your portal vein.
-He or she may perform other tests to diagnose portal hypertension.
+They may perform other tests to diagnose portal hypertension.
 Your doctor also may do an endoscopy (using a lighted camera scope to look at your digestive system).

 Can cirrhosis be prevented or avoided?